msztylko/programming-from-ground-up/first-programs/README.md

 This is why we use null character to end strings in C and we need to specify the number of elements we want to work with.
 There are only numbers.

-## Second Assembly Program - Maximum Number
+## Second Assembly Program - Maximum/Minimum Number
-...
+More interesting than the first program. [maximum.s](./maximum.s) is an example from the book and based on that I've made similar [minimum.s](./minimum.s)

 ## Assembly debugging with GDB